rentavle/rentavle-sdk/README.md

 Welcome to the Rentavle SDK!
 This guide covers everything you need to start using the Rentavle SDK in your projects.

+NOTE: You can use this SDK in both Typesript and Javascript (CJS, MJS compatible)

 ## Table of Contents

 - [Installation](https://www.notion.so/SDK-0e1f1b483964462f8df7c9ed95220b56?pvs=21)